Flat Fee Landlord

 Fairfax County is the largest rental market in Northern Virginia by volume — and the most reliable.
 The county's employment base is extraordinary: federal agencies along Route 66 and I-495, the Dulles tech corridor, Tysons Corner's corporate campus cluster, and Fort Belvoir and the Pentagon for military and defense contractors.
 Every one of those employment anchors generates a consistent stream of qualified renters.

 Fairfax is where you find the most well-maintained SFH rental stock in the region — properties built in the 1980s–2000s in good school districts, with HOAs that keep neighborhoods from declining.
-Reston, Herndon, Chantilly, Springfield, and Centreville all operate as strong sub-markets with distinct tenant profiles.
+Key submarkets within Fairfax County each have distinct characteristics:

 HOA complexity is the primary management challenge in Fairfax County.
-Many communities have active covenant enforcement, and landlords who don't stay on top of compliance face escalating fines.
+Roughly 60% of Fairfax County rentals sit inside HOA communities, many with active covenant enforcement.
+Landlords who don't stay on top of compliance face escalating fines — some HOAs in Reston and South Riding levy $50–$200/day fines for unresolved violations.
 A good property manager in Fairfax understands HOA procedures and responds to association communications within 24 hours.

 Loudoun County: The Growth Market